 Annually we provide two forms of assistance from the College including:

 EGN 4940/6937 – NSF Fellowship Preparation/Engineering Fellowship Preparation (Fall 2020)

 Time: 10th Period (5:10 pm – 6:00 pm)

 1 Credit Hour

 This course has resulted in numerous recipients of the NSF fellowship.
-The course requires a serious time commitment in preparation of successful NSF fellowship submissions.
+The course requires a serious time commitment in the preparation for successful NSF fellowship submissions.
 Students should review the NSF requirements to ensure their eligibility.
 Students are not required to have research experience but two or more semesters is ideal.
-Other desirable factors include leadership and/or TA experience, demonstration of mentoring (particularly of minority and/or women students), dissemination of research (poster, presentation, journal article, conference proceeding) and ideally, have a faculty mentor to assist with your 2-page Research Proposal.
+Other desirable factors include leadership and/or TA experience, demonstration of mentoring (particularly of minority and/or women students), dissemination of research (poster, presentation, journal article, conference proceeding), and ideally, have a faculty mentor to assist with your 2-page Research Proposal.
 The ability to formulate a research hypothesis and plan of work is a critical part of the review process for this course.